 Begin by burning in a slow and controlled manner to get a stroke that is one solid color.
 The next stroke should be touching or slightly overlapping the first one.
 Continue to burn addition strokes adjacent to the previous one.
 Each stroke should be solid in color and match those burned before it.

-Pull-away strokes are used in places where I want the color to start out much darker than it ends.
 The stroke is always started on the darkest end and is pulled in the opposite direction.
 How quickly the stroke is pulled away will determine how fast the color fades.
-One of the benefits to using pull-away strokes is that they can provide color and contour an object at the same time.
+You do not keep a constant hand speed when using the pull away burn stroke.

-Pull-away strokes are generally started on the edge of an object.
+Pull away strokes are generally started on the edge of an object.
 The pen tip is pulled away from the edge and lifted up away from the wood.
 The strokes are easier to do if you pull the pen tip towards you, so rotate the wood, if needed, to make this happen.

 Like all things, re-burning over the strokes will darken them up.